 - Defense of the underwriters in a securities class action lawsuit arising out of the initial public offering of General Motors Company.
 The Second Circuit affirmed the district court's decision to grant the defendants' motions to dismiss in their entirety and dismiss the complaint with prejudice.
 See Scott v.
 General Motors Co., 2014 WL 4547837 (S.D.N.Y.
 Sept.
 15, 2014), aff'd 605 Fed.
 Appx.
 52 (2d Cir.
 2015).

 - Defense of the Board of Directors and Special Committee of Under Armour, Inc. in four shareholder lawsuits filed in Maryland state court following the company's announcement of a new corporate structure, including a plan to issue a new class of shares.

-- Defense of an investment bank in litigations brought by and on behalf of a state pension fund claiming losses resulting from "pay to play" political corruption by state officials and the bank's minority ownership of a company whose founding partners allegedly paid kickbacks for investment referrals.
+- Defense of Deutsche Bank and its affiliates in litigations brought by and on behalf of a state pension fund claiming losses resulting from "pay to play" political corruption by state officials and the bank's minority ownership of a company whose founding partners allegedly paid kickbacks for investment referrals.